Part 61 vs Part 141: What’s the Difference?

 Cost

-Servicemembers, veterans, and their families can also benefit from the GI Bill, which covers the costs associated with getting an education or training.
-You can receive tuition assistance only if you enroll in a Part 141 flight school, though.
+Service members, veterans, and their families can use the GI Bill to help pay for education or job training.
+Keep in mind that you can only get tuition assistance if you enroll in a Part 141 flight school.

 However, you can often negotiate aircraft rental and your instructor’s rate at a Part 61 school.
 Moreover, unlike Part 141, you don’t have to pay for the ground school.